josepmartorell/Flask-Miniblog/README.md

-# Troubleshoot-webScraping-Miniblog
+# Flask_Miniblog
-A Fundamental server monitoring system using flask for my professional miniblog.
+A Fundamental server monitoring system using flask.